The Approximate Degree of Bipartite Perfect Matching: Introduction

 \section{Introduction}

+The approximate degree of a Boolean function is the least degree of a real polynomial approximating the function in the $\ell_\infty$-norm over the Boolean cube, to within constant error.
+Approximate degree is an important complexity measure with applications throughout theoretical computer science.
+Lower bounds on the approximate degree of a Boolean function imply such bounds on the communication complexity (of a related composed problem) \cite{sherstov2011pattern, shi2007quantum}, and for its quantum query complexity \cite{beals2001quantum}.
+For families of Boolean functions, upper bounds on the approximate degree have algorithmic merit, for instance in learning theory \cite{klivans2004learning, kalai2008agnostically} and differential privacy \cite{thaler2012faster, chandrasekaran2014faster}, and conversely lower bounds imply separations in circuit complexity \cite{minsky1988perceptrons, sherstov2009separating}.
+For a recent survey, we refer the reader to \cite{bun2021guest}.

-The bipartite perfect matching \textit{decision problem} is the task of determining whether a balanced bipartite graph contains a subset of edges such that every vertex is incident to exactly one edge.
-This decision problem is naturally represented by the following Boolean function:
+In this paper we study the approximate degree of the bipartite perfect matching function.
+This is the Boolean function representing the \textit{decision problem} of perfect matching -- determining whether a given balanced bipartite graph contains a subset of edges in which every vertex is incident to exactly one edge.

-\begin{leftbar} \begin{definition*} The bipartite perfect matching function $BPM_n: \{0,1\}^{n^2} \rightarrow \{0,1\}$ is defined as follows:
+\begin{leftbar} \begin{definition*} The bipartite perfect matching function $\BPMn: \{0,1\}^{n^2} \rightarrow \{0,1\}$ is defined as follows:

 \end{definition*} \end{leftbar}